SamSaprykin/paypal-casino/README.md

 - Update the title.
 - Update all content components to ensure they relate to the new website topic.
 (I used the following prompt for ChatGPT: create a detailed article for Ireland about PayPal online casinos, write 1500 - 2000 words with legal information, bonus information, 1-2 interesting games, create a comparison table between PayPal and crypto/Revolut/bank payments - pick one, and provide a summary.)
 - FAQ component: please update all FAQ items with new content related to the new website category (e.g., payment/country, etc.).
+- Update the SEO component: only the title and description fields.

 NOTE: Please maintain the same structure: 1st content component -> short intro -> then Casino List component -> Content component with almost all information except summary -> FAQ -> Summary content component

+## 6. Blog Post

+- Please delete all blog posts and create 2-3 new before website will be Launched